bayraktarulku/jitsi-projects/README.md

 #### This repo created  for a theme of  Jitsi Hackathon
 ` You can follow the developments to be made on the jitsi-meet project from this repo.
-And you can give suggestions for improvement. `
+And you can give suggestions for development. `

 Projects
 - [activeSpeaker](https://github.com/bayraktarulku/jitsi-projects/tree/main/activeSpeaker)